Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Summary and Outlook

 \item We have verified that the CR pitch angle and momentum diffusion coefficients $D_{\mu\mu}$, $D_{pp}$ can be accurately reproduced from the wave intensities based on quasi-linear diffusion, lending support to the general validity of QLT.

-\item For those CRs that attain the saturated state (within the momentum range $\left(0.5p_0, 5p_0\right)$) in our simulations, the CR pressure anisotropy $P_{\text{CR}, \perp} / P_{\text{CR}, \parallel} - 1$ largely follows the the momentum dependence predicted by QLT, with high-energy CRs exhibiting greater anisotropy (Figure~\ref{fig::crai_aniso_time}).
-This pressure anisotropy also scales with the environmental parameters.
-However, the value of anisotropy in the single-fluid treatment exceeds the QLT prediction by a factor of $2 \sim 4$ (Figure~\ref{fig::aniso_single}).
+\item For those CRs that attain the saturated state (within the momentum range $\left(0.5p_\text{peak}, 5p_\text{peak}\right)$) in our simulations, the CR pressure anisotropy $P_{\text{CR}, \perp} / P_{\text{CR}, \parallel} - 1$ generally follows the momentum dependence predicted by QLT, with high-energy CRs showing greater anisotropy (Figure~\ref{fig::crai_aniso_time}).
+This pressure anisotropy also scales environmental parameters as expected from QLT (Equation~\ref{equ::aniso_theory}).
+However, the anisotropy level from the single-fluid treatment is higher than QLT predictions by a factor of $2 \sim 4$ (Figure~\ref{fig::aniso_single}).

-\item With the $p$-by-$p$ treatment, the measured CR scattering rates $\nu_{\text{eff}}\left(p\right)$ (Figure~\ref{fig::eff_scattering_p_by_p}) are consistent with the anticipated trend and the dependence on environmental parameters as predicted by QLT (Equation~\ref{equ::scattering_rate_qlt}), except that the results with compressing box yields $\nu_{\text{eff}}\left(p\right)$ that are higher by a factor of about 2 for $p\gtrsim p_0$ particles.
-In the single fluid treatment for CRs, the values of $\nu_{\text{eff}}$ are consistent with QLT scaling, though with a factor of up to a few difference in the normalization depending on the range of momentum considered (Figure~\ref{fig::eff_scattering_single}).
+\item With the $p$-by-$p$ treatment, the measured CR scattering rates $\nu_{\text{eff}}\left(p\right)$ (Figure~\ref{fig::eff_scattering_p_by_p}) are generally in line with the anticipated trend and the dependence on environmental parameters as predicted by QLT (Equation~\ref{equ::scattering_rate_qlt}).
+In the single fluid treatment for CRs, the values of $\nu_{\text{eff}}$ are comparable to QLT scaling, though with a factor \textbf{around half} in the normalization (Figure~\ref{fig::eff_scattering_single}).

 \item The contribution of irreversible CR heating/cooling from the CRPAI is about a factor of 2 higher than QLT prediction (Section~\ref{sec::theory_saturation}), $\sim -0.3 \left(\dot{B}/B\right) \left(U_A/c\right) \mathcal{E}_{\text{CR}}$, which represents minor contributions compared to adiabatic heating/cooling.